Bharat Textiles & Proofing Industries Ltd.

 Auditors of the Company during the course of the audit conducted.

 19. DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(5) of the Companies act 2013 the Board of Director's to thebest of their knowledge and ability confirm that:

-i in the preparation of the annual accounts the applicable accounting standards hadbeen followed abng with proper explanation relating to material departures;
+i. in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-ii. had selected such accounting policies and applied them consistently .and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and of the profitof the company for that period;
+ii. had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and of the profitof the company for that period;

 iii. had taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of thecompany and for preventing and detecting fraud and other irregularities;